ebmdatalab/openprescribing/README.md

 You may now want to run a snapshot on the DigitalOcean server, for use in backups if ever needed.
 This will take down the server for a few hours, so is best done in the middle of the night.

 And finally, update the smoke tests in `smoke.py` - you'll need to update `NUM_RESULTS`, plus add expected values for the latest month.
-You can use `smoke.sh` to calculate the values you expect to see, from the raw data files.

 Then re-run the smoke tests against the live data to make sure everything looks as you expect: